#4: What You Have Known Will Probably Be Recycled

 In the midst of all of this, I heard a Voice.
 I knew this was the Almighty speaking.
 How so?
 It sounded like many speaking at once–men, women, children in unison.
 The Scriptures refer to God’s voice as being like the sound of many waters.
 That was what I heard—the rushing of strong water moving over rocks.
 Awesome.
 Deafening.
 It marked my soul.

 This Voice spoke to me.
 It felt like sonic waves penetrating me with each syllable.
 And it came right from that line in the play so many years before.

 “Don’t worry, you’ll live…”

 God is like that.
 He takes what is familiar and speaks it into our lives once again.
-He loves to take what we have are used to in another part of life, dust it off and use it again in our lives.
+He loves to take what we have been used to in another part of life, dust it off and use it again in our lives.